leelaakula/gitDemo/README.md

 #Demo Project ReadMe

-This is a simple reading file
+(This is a simple reading file) which could cause some conflicts

 ##Heading
 Checking for changes